jameswalmsley/FullFAT/Demo/VS2008/FullFAT/Readme.txt

-This is the Visual Studio Demo for version 1.0.0 of FullFAT.
+This is the Visual Studio Demo for version 2.0.0 of FullFAT.

-To make this demo work, you need to edit line 55 and or line 58 to provide access to a disk or disk image on your system.
+To make this demo work, you need to edit line 61 to provide access to a disk or disk image on your system.

 Alternatively simply extract FullFAT.7z to c:\FullFAT.img (See 7-zip.org) and run.